Ecosystem ecology

 Ecosystem ecology is the integrated study of living (biotic) and non-living (abiotic) components of ecosystems and their interactions within an ecosystem framework.
 This science examines how ecosystems work and relates this to their components such as chemicals, bedrock, soil, plants, and animals.
+Ecosystem ecologists study these relationships on large scales, linking biological diversity with ecosystem sustainability and function.

 Ecosystem ecology examines physical and biological structures and examines how these ecosystem characteristics interact with each other.
 Ultimately, this helps us understand how to maintain high quality water and economically viable commodity production.
 A major focus of ecosystem ecology is on functional processes, ecological mechanisms that maintain the structure and services produced by ecosystems.
 These include primary productivity (production of biomass), decomposition, and trophic interactions.

 Studies of ecosystem function have greatly improved human understanding of sustainable production of forage, fiber, fuel, and provision of water.
 Functional processes are mediated by regional-to-local level climate, disturbance, and management.
 Thus ecosystem ecology provides a powerful framework for identifying ecological mechanisms that interact with global environmental problems, especially global warming and degradation of surface water.

 This example demonstrates several important aspects of ecosystems: